 Whenever a defendant is going through the legal process, those closest to them are susceptible to a criminal charge.
 The defendant themselves, their family members, defense attorneys, private investigators, and really anyone with an interest in the outcome of a case can face accusations of witness tampering.
 Contact our office for a free consultation with a skilled witness tampering attorney where they will carefully analyze your unique situation and also offer next steps.

 If you or someone you know is facing charges of tampering with a witness or victim, be smart.
-Contact the highly rated defense attorneys at O'Malley and Sawyer at 303-830-0880.
+Contact the highly rated defense attorneys at Sawyer Legal Group at 303-830-0880.
 Together, we can protect your future.

 Photo Credit: Pexels – Tim Gouw